CircuitSpells/Notes/Kubernetes.md

 - `kubectl delete all -l app=<name> -n default` (delete all resources with the label `app=<name>` in the default namespace)
 - `kubectl get svc`
 - `kubectl get pods --show-labels`
+  - can also add the `-o yaml` flag to output the yaml
 - `kubectl describe <type> <name>`
   - e.g. `kubectl describe pod my-pod`
 - `kubectl delete <type> <name>`